Ge5pi/Freshcart/README.md

 - Making quality food accessible to all

 ## 📱 Application Overview
-FoodResQ is an Android application built to connect food establishments with consumers, offering near-expiry food at reduced prices.
+Freshcart is an Android application built to connect food establishments with consumers, offering near-expiry food at reduced prices.
 The app implements modern Android development practices with Kotlin and Firebase integration.

 ## 🔑 Authentication Features
 - Multiple Sign-in Options: